dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: faire un schéma détaillé du processus de l'agent?")

 With the appropriate tools chosen, the system can effectively retrieve the data.
 It is simply added to the _context_tools_ field in the conversational state (#ref(<conversational_state>)).
-Geospatial information is accumulated over the conversation turns, allowing for context-aware recommendations and planning in the further agents.
+Geospatial information is accumulated over the conversation turns, allowing for context-aware planning and consistent, spatially informed decisions.
 It is only reset when switching to a new municipality as it becomes invalid.

 In the section #ref(<intent_router>, supplement: it => it.body), the validity of the location is not confirmed.
 This is directly implemented in the different tools above and routing of this agent (#ref(<ai_agent_design>)):
 - If the location is non-valid, retrieving data raises an error and the request is routed to the clarify query agent.